-His Excellency Dr. Hussein Ali Mwinyi, President of Zanzibar and Chairman of Revolutionary Council officially launched the 2023 Zanzibar Tourism Investment & Travel Exhibition (ZTITE) on 9th February 2023.
-A three-day historic event (9-11 February 2023), was organized by Zanzibar Commission for Tourism in partnership
+His Excellency Dr. Hussein Ali Mwinyi, the President of the Revolutionary Government of Zanzibar and Chairman of Revolutionary Council officially launched the 2023 Zanzibar Tourism Investment & Travel Exhibition (ZTITE) on 9th February 2023.
+A three-day historic event (9-11 February 2023), was organized by Zanzibar Commission for Tourism in partnership with Zanzibar Investment Promotion Authority as well as the Department of Museum and Antiquity of the Ministry of Tourism and Heritage.